nstudio/nativescript-checkbox/README.md

 - **text** - text to use with the checkbox
 - **fillColor** - Color of the checkbox element

+## Events

+- **checkedChange** - Use a reference to the CheckBox component to grab it's `checked` property when this event fires to see the new value.

 ## API

 - **toggle()** - Change the checked state of the view to the inverse of its current state.